khanmjk/altsoftwareplanning/README.md

 #### **Help**
 *   **How to Guide:** Access this documentation.
 *   **Provide Feedback:** Submit bug reports, feature requests, or general feedback directly to GitHub Issues.
+*   **About:** View author information, see the latest AI & Development blog posts (fetched dynamically from Blogger), and watch recent videos from the author's YouTube channel (fetched via secure proxy).

 ---